cdsittampalam/documentation/docs/Partner API.md

 }
 ```

-You repeat the process to create ACME CORP as a company.
+You repeat the above step to create ACME CORP as a company.

 #### Request